merkys/covid-lt/clusters.md

 Contacts, mostly with light antibody chains, are observed with beta strand containing S1 position 355.
 Cluster is composed of many different antibodies, there are several occurrences of COVOX-45 antibody.
 No sources seem to mention the origin of COVOX-45.
+Several antibodies in the cluster are described as binding a cryptic site and disrupt the viral site with good resistance to mutations [https://academic.oup.com/nsr/article/8/8/nwab053/6191202][https://www.nature.com/articles/s41467-021-25997-3][https://www.nature.com/articles/s41467-021-23825-2].

 Cluster 5
 ---------